llorente-lab/longitudinal-machine-learning-and-snrnaseq-reveal-stroke-specific-signatures/README.md

-# Welcome to the official repository for the manuscript "Longitudinal Machine Learning and snRNA-Seq Reveal Stroke-Specific Behavioral and Transcriptional Signatures in a Mouse Model of Stroke".
+# Welcome to the official repository for the manuscript "Longitudinal Machine Learning and snRNA-Seq Reveal Stroke-Specific Behavioral and Transcriptional Signatures in a Mouse Model of Stroke"

 ## 🔬 Overview & Scientific Rationale